adamstaveley/pyfm/README.md

 To install the required Python3 modules use:

-`python3 -m pip install requirements.txt`
+`python3 -m pip install -r requirements.txt`

 To extract from rar files and split FLAC files, you will need to install two
 packages:
 * `unar`
 * `shnsplit`

-They are likely available through your distribution's package manager.
+`unar` is likely available through your distribution's package manager.
+`shnsplit` may have to be compiled from source however.
 <br><br>

 **Usage**